santrancisco/cheat/contents/nix/jq.md

 __WTF:__ When using jq with piping in terminal, any version below jq 1.6 will end up showing help menu for JQ

+jq print out with double quotes, to remove them, use `-r` for raw mode!

 jq can also be used to insert/modify values inside a json

 ```bash